RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  More than mistake is required: it must be unconscionable to hold the mistaken party to the signed document.
       -  Typically, that requires the non-mistaken party to take steps to ensure the mistaken party does not discover their mistake.
     - Goldsbrough Mort & Co Ltd v Quinn (1910) 10 CLR 674
-      - Quinn granted an option to sell his land for ‘£1 10s per acre calculated on a freehold basis.’
+      - Quinn granted an option to sell his land for '£1 10s per acre calculated on a freehold basis.'
       - Quinn was mistaken about how much he would receive.
       - Argued that the contract was unenforceable due to his mistake.
     - Taylor v Johnson (1983) 151 CLR 422